How to Plan the Perfect Road Trip in Austria

 Graz is a very picturesque city and the capital of the country Styria.

-Graz is famous for the medieval town square as well as a clock tower on a small hill.
+Graz is famous for its medieval town square as well as a clock tower on a small hill.
 Make sure to hike up there for an amazing view.

-If you love shopping an rooftop terraces, head over to Kastner & Öhler.
+If you love shopping and rooftop terraces, head over to Kastner & Öhler.
 They have a great restaurant on the roof and some amazing shopping downstairs.

 For people that have enough of Austrian cities, I suggest visiting the countryside in South Styria instead.
 You’ll find thermal spas and vineyards in this area.